rfougy/riv.systems/cms/works/engineering/archivepdf-pwa.md

 <br/>
 <br/>

-Over time, we customized Strapi’s default configurations to meet ARCHIVE.pdf’s needs.
+Over time, <mark>we customized Strapi’s default configurations to meet ARCHIVE.pdf’s needs</mark>.
 This ranged from integrating AWS S3 (and later Backblaze) for file storage, to live page previews for article and scan drafts, and configuring webhooks to trigger frontend deployments whenever content changes were published in Strapi.

 ### Recommendations Algorithm

 As with any content-heavy platform, it was imperative for ARCHIVE.pdf to have a recommendations system that kept users engaged with the app.
-As such, I created an algorithm to recommend a total of 3 content pages based on shared hashtags and recency.
+As such, I <mark>created an algorithm to recommend a total of 3 content pages based on shared hashtags and recency</mark>.

 <br/>
 <br/>